ShanJiang1911/can-of-books-frontend-template/README.md

 ## Change Log
 use'ed template repo to create log in page with Auth0 implemented Implemented backend functionality
-Implements POST and DELETE fucntionality
+Implemented POST and DELETE fucntionality
+Implemented PUT functionality

 ## Credit and Collaborations
 Great appreciation to Shan Jiang for his contribution to this lab